-The City has the power to levy and collect ad valorem taxes, without limitation as to rate or amount, on all taxable real estate located within the City.
+The City has the power to levy and collect ad valorem taxes, without limitation (except as set forth below regarding certain limitations in a year of reassessment) as to rate or amount, on all taxable real estate located within the City.
 The City shares the real estate tax base with the County of Allegheny and the School District of Pittsburgh, separate taxing bodies.
 Information regarding real estate, tax rates and major taxpayers is provided in the following tables.